tc39/proposal-unified-intl-numberformat/README.md

 // ==> (১০০.০০€)
 ```

-The syntax was discussed in #6.
+The syntax was discussed in #6:

 - `signDisplay`: "auto" (default), "always", "never", "except-zero"
+  - See examples below.
 - `currencySignDisplay`: "standard" (default), "accounting"
+  - "accounting" enables the accounting format on currency values, as shown in the example above.  "standard", the default value, disables accounting formats.

-Examples of signDisplay choices:
+Examples of signDisplay choices with Latin digits:

 signDisplay | -1  | 0   | 1
 ----------- | --- | --- | ---